 click any row or column header for pop-up help

 What catches most people's attention when they first view a value stream map are the value stream mapping symbols, which have been called "the language of Lean", and are so important that we have devoted an entire training page to them.

 The next thing to catch attention are the Charts.

 Your Systems2win Value Stream Mapping template comes with 5 pre-defined charts.

 Process Lead Time within your Critical Path processes are in green.

-Lead time between your Critical Path processes are in blue.
+Queue time between your Critical Path processes are in blue.

 If you elected to include your Pre or Post Production processes, they are on the ends — in red.

 Tip: When you click the button to 'Add or Remove Columns', this chart gets automatically re-created.